awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

 If an environment variable with the same name is defined in multiple places, the environment variable's value is determined as follows:
 The value in the start build operation call takes highest precedence\.
 The value in the build project definition takes next precedence\.
-The value in the build spec declaration takes lowest precedence\.
+The value in the buildspec file declaration takes lowest precedence\.

    For information about valid values for these placeholders, see [Create a Build Project \(AWS CLI\)](create-project.md#create-project-cli)\.
 For a list of the latest settings for a build project, see [View a Build Project's Details](view-project-details.md)\.